redhat-openstack/website/source/documentation/quickstart.html.md

 <div class="offset3 span8">
 # RDO Quickstart

 Deploying RDO is a quick and easy process.
-Setting up an OpenStack Grizzly cloud takes approximately 15 minutes, and can be as short as 3 steps.
+Setting up an OpenStack cloud takes approximately 15 minutes, and can be as short as 3 steps.

 Below, we'll explain how to set up OpenStack on a single server.
 You'll be able to [add more nodes](Adding_a_compute_node) to your OpenStack cloud later, if you choose.